Requirements for a German Visa

 Short-term Schengen visa (C visa)

 Short-term visas entitle the holder to stay in the Schengen area for up to 90 days (multiple entry visa: 90 days within 180 days).
-The same conditions apply in all Schengen countries for their issuance.
-These Schengen visas are not extendable, with a few exceptions.
-Taking up employment is not permitted.
+The same conditions apply in all Schengen countries for their issuance, and taking up employment is not permitted.
+Remember, short-stay visas are subject to the strict Schengen limit.
+Use our Germany 90/180 day rule tool calculator to check your allowed days before applying.

 Citizens of about 60 countries do not need a visa for short-term stays in Germany or other Schengen countries.
-However, starting May 2025, they must apply online for an ETIAS travel authorization before entering the Schengen area.
+The introduction of the ETIAS travel authorization has been delayed and is expected to start in 2026 at the earliest.
+Once implemented, visa-exempt travelers will need to apply online before entering the Schengen area.

 German national visa (D visa)